LTC Kevin Broom, Ph.D.

-I met my wife of 20 years at LSUS.
-We took numerous classes together, and we eventually graduated together in 1992.
+I met my wife of 20+ years at LSUS.
+We took numerous classes together and eventually graduated together in 1992.
 I also have fond memories of everyone associated with my old fraternity and the Army ROTC Program.

 The two faculty members who inspired me the most were MAJ Linn Hendrickson and Dr. Dalton Gossett.
 MAJ Hendrickson helped me make the transition from being a young enlisted soldier to becoming a young officer.
 Dr. Gossett helped me understand the things I needed to change in order to become a much better student.
 Both had a great impact on my career.